California residents will have the chance to vote on making sports betting legal in the state during a referendum vote in November, 2022.

-California residents should have the opportunity to vote on expanded gambling and legal sports betting in a November 2020 referendum.
+In years past, California residents had the opportunity to vote on expanded gambling and legal sports betting in a November 2020 referendum.

 But there is a lot of progress that must happen before then, as no bills have been introduced since a preliminary one June 27, 2019.
 Since then, a hearing was conducted in early 2020, but that did not include any of the California tribes or cardroom operators who are expected to argue over sports betting privileges.